rn-snehapriya/Age-and-gender-detction-with-crowd-counting/README.md

 5. gender_deploy.prototxt
 6. gender_net.caffemodel

-Both the caffe models (age_net and gender_net)are simply define the internal states of the parameters/gradients of those layers.
+Both the caffe models (age_net and gender_net) simply define the internal states of the parameters/gradients of those layers.

 ## How to run the project: